Meet Alex Gibson

 Background and Education

 Alex trained as a nurse with the Royal Defence Medical College and has postgraduate qualifications from both York and Teesside Universities.
-Over the last twenty-five years, he has worked in adult mental health and occupational mental health settings such as the Royal Navy, private healthcare, charities, and National Health Service.
+Over the last twenty-five years, he has worked in adult mental health and occupational mental health settings such as the Royal Navy, private healthcare, charities, and the National Health Service.

 Previously, Alex managed a large talking therapy service that won an award for equality and diversity innovations in mental health related to their support of the learning disability community.
 Most recently, Alex worked with a service that won the Outstanding Health Initiative award from the Society of Occupational Medicine.